muneeb-devsinc/Dinner-Dash/README.md

 * Rails version : 5.2.6
 * PostgreSQL : 13.4

-* Configuration

-  run sudo apt install postgresql-contrib libpq-dev to install database dependencies

-  Open Console at the root project directory and type 'bundle install' to install requried gems

-  use rails db:setup to initialise, migrate and seed the database or rails db:create, rails db:migrate and rails db:seed individually to achieve the same goal

 * Dependencies

   configure the following environment variables before using the application in either application.yml generated using bundle exec figaro install or setting them manually in heroku